Julee Cruise: Post-Badalamenti and Lynch

 Cruise's long-delayed third album, The Art of Being a Girl, was released in 2002.
-This was the first of her albums for which Badalamenti and Lynch did not produce or write any of the music for, with music and lyrics for each of the songs being written by Cruise herself (with the exception of an updated version of the single "Falling") and guest produced by Rick Strom and Mocean Worker.
+This was the first of her albums for which Badalamenti and Lynch did not produce or write any of the music.
+Instead, the music and lyrics for each of the songs were written by Cruise herself (with the exception of an updated version of the single "Falling"), and produced by Rick Strom and Mocean Worker.

-In 2011, Cruise released her fourth album My Secret Life.
+In 2011, Cruise released her fourth album, My Secret Life.
 The album was a collaboration with DJ Dmitry (formerly of Deee-Lite) and contained a cover of Donovan's "Season of the Witch" and a cover (technically) of Hybrid's "Fatal Beating" called "A Fatal Beating".

 Cruise also acted and sang in the off-Broadway cast of Return to the Forbidden Planet, a spoof of William Shakespeare's The Tempest, and toured with The B-52's as Cindy Wilson's touring stand-in on and off from 1992 to 1999.
 She also performed regularly with Bobby McFerrin's improvisational vocal group Voicestra/CircleSong.

 She appeared as Andy Warhol (among other characters, including Susan Sontag) in the 2004 Keith Haring bio-musical Radiant Baby at The Public Theater/New York Shakespeare Festival, directed by George C. Wolfe.